drhsqlite/fossil-mirror/www/rebaseharm.md

   6. And so forth....

-These changes are accomplishes not by removing or modifying existing repository entries, but rather by adding new supplimental records.
+These changes are accomplishes not by removing or modifying existing repository entries, but rather by adding new supplemental records.
 The original incorrect or unclear inputs are preserved and are readily accessible.
 The original history is preserved.
 But for routine display purposes, the more